iomete/on-prem-deployment/helm/iomete-data-plane-enterprise/readme.md

 If you need to talk to services with self-signed certificates, you can enable the Java TrustStore and provide the truststore file.
+P.S. `truststore.jks` file should include the default public certificates in order to work with common public resources (e.g. Github, Maven, Google).
+Do not create truststore.jks file with only self-signed certificates.
+Copy Java's default truststore and add your custom certificates to it.

 | Name                      | Description                                                       | Default Value         | Available from Version |
 | ------------------------- | ----------------------------------------------------------------- | --------------------- | ---------------------- |